NOW SOLD to John in DC! This MGBGT will look great living next to the last MGB you purchased from us!

 “Ole Yeller”, as we have chosen to call this 1969 MGB GT (GHD4U165308G), is a really interesting car.
 I have a soft spot in my heart for MGBGTs.
-I think GTs are one of the most underrated and spectacular British cars available, and yet, for years they’ve been ridiculously undervalued.
+I think GTs are one of the most striking and spectacular British cars available, and yet, for years they’ve been ridiculously undervalued.
 Lately, however, there’s been a 40% bump in value (according to Hagerty) over the last year for GTs, so apparently I’m not the only one who thinks this way!
 I’ve been hoarding my own 1967 GT, and I really think these chrome bumper cars are the best.
 I’m particularly fond of the giant trunk logo with a mouthful of letters… the car may not have had a ton of horsepower, but the car certainly had a big rear lid emblem!

 Another great feature here is the original overdrive.
 This is the factory Laycock de Normanville overdrive that was very popular in the era, and was used in Volvos and lots of other classic European cars.
 It’s a really desirable feature because these GTs are stout and pleasant to cruise in, and the overdrive transmission allows you to enjoy a nice day out on the highway.
+The overdrive is activated by the stalk on the right side of the steering column: all you have to do is pull back on the stalk to engage it.
+It works in both third and fourth gears.

 The paint job is very good on this car.
 It is not a high-dollar respray but it still looks very nice.
 I’m certain they removed the front and rear window glass when they painted the car, as the gaskets are new; there is a little bit of overspray on trim pieces around the doors.
 Still, for an excellent driver this car has a striking appearance.